 The participative budget approach is viewed as self-imposed.
 As a result, it is argued that it improves employee morale and job satisfaction.
 It fosters the “team-based” management philosophy that has proven to be very effective for modern organizations.
 Furthermore, the budget is prepared by those who have the best knowledge of their own specific areas of operation.
 This should allow for a more accurate budget.

 On the negative side, a bottom-up approach is generally more time-consuming and expensive to develop and administer.
-This occurs because of the iterative process needed for its development and coordination.
+This occurs because of the repetitious process needed for its development and coordination.
 Another potential shortcoming has to do with the fact that some managers may try to “pad” their budget, giving them more room for mistakes and inefficiency.

-It is very important for managers at all levels to understand how data are transformed as they pass through an organization.
+It is very important for managers at all levels to understand how data are transformed as it passes through an organization.
 As budget information is transferred up and down an organization, the “message” will inevitably be influenced by the beliefs and preferences of the communicators.
 There is always a chance that information can be transformed and lose its original intent.
 Top management can lose touch with information originating on the front line, and front-line employees may not always get a clear picture of the goals and objectives originating with senior management.